UMCarpentries/intro-curriculum-r/paper/paper.md

 # Curriculum

-Our curriculum is tailored to people with no prior coding experience who want to learn how to use programming to perform data analysis.
+Our curriculum is tailored to people with no prior coding experience who want to learn how to use programming to perform data analysis (Figure 2).
 We aim to teach our learners not only the basics of performing data analysis, but also to provide them with a framework to perform rigorous reproducible research that can easily be shared with others.